 In both instances, the amount of capital gains tax relief is unlimited.

 Tax advantaged investment

 ESIC Directory is a taxation service for startups and investors.
-We pride ourselves for being up to the minute regarding ATO interpretation and guidance, making complex decisions quickly and with relative ease (and or automation).
+Since the legislation was anounced we have keep a close eye on ATO interpretation and guidance, making complex decisions quickly and with relative ease (and or automation).

 Review / Listing on the directory provides taxation guidance only, subject to the limitations within our terms & conditions and or with regards to the limited review provided (and referenced) by affiliated, licenced tax agents.

 Tax agent registrations can be reviewed in real time at http://www.tpb.gov.au/ and we encourage you to make your own enquiry regarding professional designations & memberships.